kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-53-expose-and-secure-workload-istio.md

     ```bash
     curl -ik -X GET https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/status/200
     ```
-    You get the code `403 Forbidden` error.
+    You get the code `401 Unauthorized` error.

 2. Now, access the secured workload using the correct JWT.